LisRosnes/swe-group2-frontend/README.md

    npm start
    ```

 4. Register and log in:
-   This feature is not yet connected to the backend, so you can use any placeholder credentials to log in.
+   If this page is not working, you may need to change the port on the Login and Register page to connect properly to the backend..

 5. You can now browse all the available pages.